 Myth #3 | Strengthening your Quads will help prevent knee injuries

-In the old days, doctors thought you should focus on strengthening your quads (muscles on the front of the thigh) to prevent knee injuries.
-Now we know how incomplete that advice was…
+Have you ever been told to just focus on strengthening your quads (muscles on the front of the thigh) to prevent knee injuries?
+While quad strength is important, that advice isn’t complete…

 Myth #4 | ACL injuries only happen to people who aren’t very skilled

 Not true.
 ACL injuries wipe out elite athletes all the time, unfortunately.
 Most ACL injuries in field and court sports happen to athletes between 13-17 years old.
 A highly-skilled 17 year old is still very high-risk, especially if he or she isn’t on a neuromuscular training program for maintenance.
+Also, an elite snow-skier is at high-risk for a ligament injury, simply due to the nature of the sport and the statistics that we have.
 Skill does not equal prevention.

 Myth #5 | Avoid Squats because they cause knee problems